MilanSkocic/codata/README.rst

 **Notes**:

-* The latest codata constants will be soon integrated in the [stdlib](https://github.com/fortran-lang/stdlib/pull/800).
+* The latest codata constants will be soon integrated in the `stdlib <https://github.com/fortran-lang/stdlib/pull/800>`_.
 The constants are implemented as derived type which carries the name, the value, the uncertainty and the unit.

-* The `stdlib` folder is dedicated to the generation of the sources that will feed the [stdlib](https://github.com/fortran-lang).
+* The `stdlib` folder is dedicated to the generation of the sources that will feed the `stdlib <https://github.com/fortran-lang>_`.

 * If you only need sources for the codata constants that you can integrate directly in your sources you may be interested by https://github.com/vmagnin/fundamental_constants.